hfiref0x/KDU/README.md

 #### Limitations of -map command

-Due to unusual way of loading that is not involving standard kernel loader, but uses overwriting already loaded modules with shellcode, there are some limitations:
+Due to the unusual way of loading that does not involve the standard kernel loader, but uses overwriting already loaded modules with shellcode, there are some limitations:

 + Loaded drivers MUST BE specially designed to run as "driverless";

-That mean you cannot use parameters specified at your DriverEntry as they won't be valid.
-That also mean you can not load *any* drivers but only specially designed or you need to alter shellcode responsible for driver mapping.
+That means you cannot use parameters specified at your DriverEntry as they won't be valid.
+That also means you cannot load *any* drivers but only specially designed ones, or you need to alter shellcode routines.

 + No SEH support for target drivers;

 There is no SEH code in x64.
-Instead of this you have table of try/except/finally regions which must be in the executable image described by pointer in PE header.
-If there is an exception occurred system handler will first look in which module that happened.
-Mapped drivers are not inside Windows controlled list of drivers (PsLoadedModulesList - PatchGuard protected), so nothing will be found and system will simple crash.
+Instead, you have a table of try/except/finally regions described by a pointer in the PE header.
+If there is an exception, it may result in a BSOD.

 + No driver unloading;

-Mapped code can't unload itself, however you still can release all resources allocated by your mapped code.
+Mapped code can't unload itself; however, you can release all resources allocated by your mapped code.
 DRIVER_OBJECT->DriverUnload should be set to NULL.

 + Only ntoskrnl import resolved, everything else is up to you;

-If your project need another module dependency then you have to rewrite this loader part.
+If your project needs another module dependency, you must rewrite this loader part.

-+ Several Windows primitives are banned by PatchGuard from usage from the dynamic code.
++ Several Windows primitives are banned by PatchGuard from usage by dynamic code.

-Because of unsual way of loading mapped driver won't be inside PsLoadedModulesList.
-That mean any callback registered by such code will have handler located in memory outside this list.
-PatchGuard has ability to check whatever the registered callbacks point to valid loaded modules or not and BSOD with "Kernel notification callout modification" if such dynamic code detected.
+Because of the unusual way of loading, mapped driver won't be inside PsLoadedModulesList.
+That means any callback registered by such code will have its handler located in memory outside this list.
+PatchGuard may detect this and crash the system.

-In general if you want to know what you *should not do* in kernel look at https://github.com/hfiref0x/KDU/tree/master/Source/Examples/BadRkDemo which contain a few examples of forbidden things.
+In general, if you want to know what you *should not do* in kernel, look at https://github.com/hfiref0x/KDU/tree/master/Source/Examples/BadRkDemo which contains a few examples of forbidden things.

 #### Kernel traces note
-This tool does not change (and this won't change in future) internal Windows structures of MmUnloadedDrivers and/or PiDDBCacheTable.
+This tool does not change (and will not change in future) internal Windows structures of MmUnloadedDrivers and/or PiDDBCacheTable.
 That's because:
-+ KDU is not designed to circumvent third-party security software or various dubious crapware (e.g. anti-cheats);
++ KDU is not designed to circumvent third-party security software or various dubious software (e.g. anti-cheats);
 + These data can be a target for PatchGuard protection in the next major Windows 10 update.

 You use it at your own risk.
 Some lazy AV may flag this tool as hacktool/malware.

 # Supported Providers

-Note: Provider with Id 0 assumed as default if no -prv command is specified.
+Note: Provider with Id 0 is assumed as default if no -prv command is specified.

 | Id     | Vendor         | Driver      | Software package                   | Version                      | MSFT blacklist*     |
 |--------|----------------|-------------|------------------------------------|-----------------------------|----------------------|